Candano300/442/README.md

 ### <ins>  About </ins>

-A repo to store and share the code I wrote for the papers I wrote.
+A repo to store and share the code I wrote for analysis of 442 experiment data.